Hundemeier/sacn/README.md

 This function works according to the [E1.31][e1.31].
 See 6.6.1 for more information.

 Note: Since Version 1.4 there is a manual flush feature available.
 See Usage/Sending for more info.
+This feature also uses the sync feature of the sACN protocol (see page 36 on [E1.31][e1.31]).
+Currently this is not implemented like the recommended way (this does not wait before sending out the sync packet), but it should work on a normal local network without too many latency differences.
+When the `flush()` function is called, all data is send out at the same time and immediately a sync packet is send out.
 ### Receiving
 A very simple solution, as you just create a `sACNreceiver` object and use `start()` a new thread that is running in the background and calls the callbacks when new sACN data arrives.